 Do I need to be a vegetarian to stay healthy?

 First, there are conflicting data supporting the consumption or abstinence of meat eating.
 The most logical advise would be to take a common sense approach, avoid all toxins as much as possible and do what’s right for YOUR body.

-Everyone is different and, evolutionarily speaking, humans have eaten meat for a millennium.
+Everyone is different and, evolutionary speaking, humans have eaten meat for a millennium.
 However, most couldn't afford to eat meat regularly so they generally ate fruits, veggies and sprouted whole grains.

 Second, for many vegetarians and vegans, their eating habits are a way of life.
 Whether for health reasons or because they see animals as sacred, millions of people all across the globe have chosen to abstain from animal products to a varying degree.